adenney13/Tornados-FC/project_worksheet.md

 -Create "home" page for user to select what to view

--Users can view their specific team's game schedule or the league's full schedule
+-Users can view their specific team's game schedule or the club's full schedule

--User can view the league's standing's table

--User can view only their team's roster

 -User can view only their team's practice schedule